About

 Impact Assessment

 The most recent failure impact assessment for the BGO TSF indicated that a failure of the northern wall of Cell 1 could result in human exposure as well as potential economic and environmental impacts.
-The estimated population at risk (PAR) is in the high classification range of 10-100 people, comprising individuals in the nearby local Village of Maputo.
-A catastrophic tailings release could result in the following impacts;

 - Extent of tailings flow